 Once in the system, the steps to submit an article are:

-• Step 1 – Add manuscript type, title, running head (abbreviated title) and abstract;
+- Step 1 – Manuscript type, title and abstract;

 Submitted manuscripts are acknowledged by a system-generated email.

-The Wound Practice and Research ScholarOne website has comprehensive guidelines and online tutorials to assist in using the system.
-Click on ‘Help’ in the top right-hand corner and choose ‘Author’ as your role to access author guides.
+The ScholarOne website has comprehensive guidelines and online tutorials to assist in using the system.
+Click on ‘Help’ in the top right hand corner and choose ‘Author’ as your role to access author guides.

 Peer review process